 School staff are expected to know about the systems in place in their school to support safeguarding, and to be aware of the types of abuse to look out for so that they can identify where action, including a referral to children’s social care, may be needed.
 Section two of the briefing provides further information on the safeguarding responsibilities of governing bodies and school staff.

-Following a consultation, revised Keeping children safe in education guidance will come into force from 3 September 2018.
-The main difference with the current guidance is the inclusion of a new section setting out principles for schools to consider when responding to reports of child on child sexual violence and sexual harassment.
-Until the revised guidance commences the version of Keeping children safe in education published in 2016 is still in force and is what schools must continue to have regard to.
-The final section of the briefing provides further information.
+Following a consultation, revised Keeping children safe in education guidance came into force on 3 September 2018.
+The main difference with the guidance that it replaced, which had been in force since 2016, is the inclusion of a new section setting out principles for schools to consider when responding to reports of child on child sexual violence and sexual harassment (section 2.4 provides more information).
+The new guidance also reflects the new multi-agency safeguarding arrangements that are being introduced across England, which are explained in more detail in section 1.1.

 Commons Briefing papers CBP-8023